 The largest study to date, often referred to as the “Blueprint Study,” followed 904 physicians from 16 state physician health programs.
 The program included drug and alcohol monitoring, 12-Step and mandated peer support groups.
 Remarkably, after five years, 78% of the participants had no positive tests for drugs or alcohol and nearly all who desired to do so, returned to practicing medicine without relapse.

 There is a wide range of resources available to assist medical professionals.
 The Federation of State Physician Health Programs has a list of those approved treatment centers on its website.
 According to the National Council of State Boards of Nursing nearly 40 states offer some form of a substance abuse treatment program to assist nurses to treatment, monitor their re-entry to work, and continue their career.
 Alternative programs monitor and support the recovering nurse for safe practice.
 Strong recovery programs offer a comprehensive, bio-behavioral, individualized treatment plan.
 PSI’s drug rehab for doctors is a nationally recognized program for evaluation and treatment of medical professionals.

 Rehab for Physicians You Can Trust

-The clinical team at Positive Sobriety Institute has years of combined experience in administering impaired professionals program for drug, alcohol, and prescription drug addictions – rehab that is highly tailored, exclusive, and confidential.
+The clinical team at Positive Sobriety Institute has years of combined experience in administering impaired professionals program for drug, alcohol, and prescription drug addictions – drug and alcohol rehab for doctors that is highly tailored, exclusive, and confidential.
 Our clinical team is experienced in balancing the needs of the individual, while working with licensing boards and employers to ensure that our healthcare professionals safely return to productive medical practices.
 We administer rehab for doctors that takes careful precaution to preserve our patients’ reputation, medical license, and career longevity.

 Begin Your Journey to Recovery Today